emily-mensch/emily.mensch/content/project/Guppy Project/index.md

 ---
-title: Effect of divergent immigrants on mating behavior and reproductive success of Trinidadian guppies
+title: Effect of divergent immigrants on mating behavior and reproductive success of Trinidadian guppies.
 summary: Click here for more information!
 tags:
   - Past Research